krishnamohanathota/CLOUD/azure/ReadMe.md

 Vnet belongs to a single subscription.
 Every resource in a Vnet belongs to the same subscription.
 A resource in one subscription cannot be added to a Vnet in another subscription.

-Vnet can be connected to other Vnets in the same region or in different regions.
-This is called `Vnet peering`.
+`Vnet peering` : Vnet can be connected to other Vnets in the same region or in different regions.

-Vnet can be connected to on-premises networks.
-This is called `Vnet gateway`.
+`Vnet gateway` : Vnet can be connected to on-premises networks.
+This is called.

 ### Advantages of VNet